If you’re in my facebook group the Snark Squad then you were expecting this. Here’s the first chapter of Trouble with Wolves, coming February 2020

 Doubt wormed its way through me, making me second-guess my decision to be here in the first place.
 I could have kept moving.
 Found somewhere in the states—a bigger city filled with less ignorance—to settle down in.
 Caroline would show up eventually.
 She always did.

 Only, she’d never been gone this long.

 It’d been six months since we last spoke.
-Not an unreasonable amount of time given her line of work but I was starting to worry.
-The last time we spoke she was heading to Canada, but Canada was a big country and Caroline had a habit of finding trouble.
+Not an unreasonable amount of time given her line of work, but I was starting to worry.
+She’d said she was heading to Canada, but Canada was a big country and Caroline had a habit of finding trouble.

-I should of gone with her when she’d first left, but I’d been wrapping up a gig—one that made her proud of her hard edged brother—and she wasn’t supposed to be gone this long.
+I should’ve gone with her when she’d first left, but I’d been wrapping up a gig—one that had made her proud of her hard-edged brother—and she wasn’t supposed to be away this long.

 I wanted a quiet life in the city.
-I wanted a home.
-Maybe even a family one day.
+I wanted to put the wars behind me.